12 Reasons Why Most Dental Websites Fail

 We encourage our clients to use as few stock photos as possible.
 Instead, we use real photos of the dentists, staff, and patients (with their permission of course).
 These types of photos are especially powerful for potential new patients to see on the homepage of your dental website.

-You’d be surprised how many dental practices forget to do this.
+You’d be surprised how many dentists forget to make their phone number easily accessible on their dental website.
 They sacrifice an easy to find phone number on the homepage for a “sleek” and “modern” dental website design.

 The phone number of your dental practice needs to be easy to find on your dental website homepage as well as on every other page of your site.
 It also must be clickable on a mobile phone.